 Usually, we increase production or make it more efficient, but sometimes we radically change the way of doing things.
 This is the case of the surprising Tunascan, an automatic tuna classification system.
 It is the world’s first scanner that classifies tuna by species, size and fish quality.
 Without the help of operators, it can analyse and stow 15 tonnes an hour.

-We are paying attention, anticipating and providing ideas and solutions that set us apart.
+We are attentive, we are ahead, providing ideas and solutions that differentiate us.

 We are role models by being sincere and courageous.

 We seek to be better by collaborating and enhancing the best of people.